Havana Brown (musician): 2011–2013: Breakthrough and When The Lights Go Out

 In April 2011, Brown was a supporting act for Chris Brown's Australian leg of his F.A.M.E.
 Tour.
 On 29 April 2011, Brown released her debut single "We Run the Night", which was written and produced by Cassie Davis and Snob Scrilla of the production duo More Mega.
-The song peaked at number five on the ARIA Singles Chart and was certified triple platinum by the Australian Recording Industry Association (ARIA), for selling 210,000 copies.
+The song peaked at No.5 on the ARIA Singles Chart and was certified triple platinum by the Australian Recording Industry Association (ARIA), for selling 210,000 copies.
 On 4 September 2011, Brown told The Daily Telegraph that she had signed a US recording contract with Universal Republic Records via producer RedOne's label 2101 Records.
 The official remix of "We Run the Night", featuring additional production by RedOne and a rap verse by American rapper Pitbull, was released in the United States on 27 September 2011.
-It peaked at number one on the US Hot Dance Club Songs chart.
-Brown's second single "Get It" was released on 9 September 2011, and peaked at number 38 on the ARIA Singles Chart.
+It peaked at No.1 on the US Hot Dance Club Songs chart.
+Brown's second single "Get It" was released on 9 September 2011, and peaked at No.38 on the ARIA Singles Chart.
 On 20 April 2012, Brown released a promotional single titled "City of Darkness".

 Brown's debut EP When the Lights Go Out was released on 17 July 2012.
 The Australian version of the EP included five new songs, while the US version included the RedOne remix of "We Run the Night".
 On 18 July 2012, she appeared as a musical guest on America's Got Talent.
 In August 2012, Brown became a supporting act, alongside Timomatic and Taio Cruz, for Pitbull's Australian leg of his Planet Pit World Tour.
-Brown represented Australia at the first ABU TV Song Festival 2012, which took place at the KBS Concert Hall in Seoul, South Korea on 14 October 2012.
+Brown represented Australia at the first ABU TV Song Festival 2012, which took place at the KBS Concert Hall in Seoul, South Korea, on 14 October 2012.

 "Big Banana", featuring R3hab and Prophet of 7Lions, was released as the third single from When the Lights Go Out on 4 December 2012.
-It was Brown's second single to peak at number one on the US Hot Dance Club Songs chart.
-It also peaked at number 15 on the US Dance/Electronic Songs chart.
-In Australia, "Big Banana" peaked at number 18 on the ARIA Singles Chart, and at number 2 on the ARIA Dance Singles Chart.
+It was Brown's second single to peak at No.1 on the US Hot Dance Club Songs chart.
+It also peaked at No.15 on the US Dance/Electronic Songs chart.
+In Australia, "Big Banana" peaked at No.18 on the ARIA Singles Chart, and at No.2 on the ARIA Dance Singles Chart.
 The song was certified gold by the Australian Recording Industry Association (ARIA), denoting sales of 70,000 copies.

 "Spread a Little Love" was released as the fourth single from the EP but failed to chart.